Demystifying URL Structure: A Comprehensive Guide to Understanding and Interpreting URLs

 can be loaded whenever needed.

-An information can basically be everything: A text
+An information can basically be everything: A text, an image, a video,

 many more).